 Angry Spirits of Akinabalu

-A few days before the tremor, a number of foreigners climbed the mountain, stripping naked once they reached the summit.
+A few days before the tremor, a number of foreigners climbed the mountain, and stripped naked once they reached the summit.
 Why they did so, it was not known.
 Those who were brought to court did not volunteer to tell.
 Perhaps, it is best left untold.

 Native shamans were convinced that the mountain spirits were angry at the behaviour of the visitors.
 The tremor was their way of making known their displeasure.
 The shamans or 'bobohizan / bobolian' decided to conduct rituals to cleanse the mountain and to appease the spirits of Akinabalu.

 The writer had heard that there had been at least one previous incident where foreigners stripped naked while up in the mountain.
 The public did know this since no picture was shared through social media.
 The spirits did not get angry then.
 Thus, no earthquake at Kinabalu.

 According to geologists, the entire face of the earth is inundated with fault lines.
 When any of these fault lines breaks, that particular place will experience an earthquake or a series of earthquakes.
 The extent of devastation depends on the magnitude of the earthquake and the earth composition in that particular area.